-Embattled gaming company Blizzard loses female co-leader after 2 months
+Embattled gaming company Blizzard loses female co-leader after 3 months

 “It’s suspicious to all of us,” added another current Activision Blizzard employee.

-Both Oneal and Ybarra are relatively new to the company, which develops and publishes popular video game titles such as “World of Warcraft” and “Overwatch.”
+Both Oneal and Ybarra are relatively new to Blizzard, which develops and publishes popular video game titles such as “World of Warcraft” and “Overwatch.”
 Oneal joined the company in January from Vicarious Visions, another Activision Blizzard subsidiary, and had been overseeing development of Blizzard’s Diablo and Overwatch franchises.
 Ybarra came to Blizzard in November of 2019 after more than 19 years working for Xbox.

 “Jen Oneal was always the perfect choice to replace [Brack],” a current Blizzard employee said in August following her appointment.
 “She’s run a diversity-focused company that touts good values.”

 Activision Blizzard CEO Bobby Kotick said during the Tuesday earnings call that media coverage of the company has been “negative, despite our progress.”
-Activision Blizzard stock dipped by more than 10 percent on Tuesday after the stock market’s closing bell.
+The company’s stock dipped by roughly 10 percent on Tuesday after the stock market’s closing bell.

+The Overwatch League, the international esports circuit for the Overwatch franchise, will not be affected by the company’s decision to delay the release of “Overwatch 2,” according to an Activision Blizzard Esports spokesperson.
+In September, the league announced the 2022 season will start in April on an “early build” of “Overwatch 2.”
+Activision Blizzard still plans to start the league’s fifth season in the spring, and a precise launch date for the season will be finalized in “early 2022,” according to the spokesperson.

+“As previously announced the Overwatch League 2022 season will run on an early build of Overwatch 2’s new 5v5 competitive multiplayer mode,” the spokesperson wrote in an email.
+“The next season of the Overwatch League will give the community a fantastic view into the development team’s planned direction for the franchise before experiencing the content for themselves.”